New Local Plan

 The Landscape Sensitivity Assessment Addendum 2020 (PDF, 16.5 MB) to the 2019 assessment assessed an additional 42 sites identified through the Edge of Settlement/New Settlement Scoping Study, the Urban Capacity Study and a review of refused and withdrawn application sites.

-The Landscape Sensitivity Assessments Addendum II 2022 (PDF, 9.7 MB) to the 2019 and 2020 assessments assessed an additional 18 sites proposed through the preferred policy options and sites for potential allocation consultation.
+The Landscape Sensitivity Assessments Addendum II 2022 (PDF, 9.7 MB) is an addendum to the 2019 and 2020 assessments and assessed an additional 18 sites proposed through the preferred policy options and sites for potential allocation consultation.

 Outline Landscape Appraisals